pandas-dev/pandas/doc/source/10min.rst

 Categoricals
 ------------

-Since version 0.15, pandas can include categorical data in a ``DataFrame``.
+pandas can include categorical data in a ``DataFrame``.
 For full docs, see the :ref:`categorical introduction <categorical>` and the :ref:`API documentation <api.categorical>`.

 .. ipython:: python